 Should a fire occur, quickly look to see the class label on the extinguisher.
-If it is one that covers ABC fires, such as a 5lb Buckeye ABC fire extinguisher, you can safely put out the fire.
+If it is an extinguisher that covers ABC fires, like the 5lb Buckeye ABC fire extinguisher, you can safely put out the fire.

 Two other classes of fire are less common but still dangerous.
 Class D fires involve burning metals such as magnesium, sodium, or potassium.
 Factories often stock the extinguishers needed for these fires.
 Class K fires are burning liquids used for cooking such as vegetable oils, animal oils, and different types of fats.

 For more information on fire extinguishers, visit the Labenco LLC website.